alex-bellon/wikipedia/README.md

 - [Toilet-related injuries and deaths](https://en.wikipedia.org/wiki/Toilet-related_injuries_and_deaths)
 - [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) - an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the likely scale of assistance required for disaster recovery.

+### Architecture
+- [Panopticon](https://en.wikipedia.org/wiki/Panopticon) - a type of institutional building and a system of control designed by the English philosopher and social theorist Jeremy Bentham in the 18th century.
+The concept of the design is to allow all prisoners of an institution to be observed by a single security guard, without the inmates being able to tell whether they are being watched.

 ### Laws, Fines and Cases
 - [Buttock mail](https://en.wikipedia.org/wiki/Buttock_mail) - the colloquial term for a Scottish Poor Law tax which was introduced in 1595.
 Enforced by the ecclesiastical courts, buttock mail was levied as a fine for sexual intercourse out of wedlock.
 - [Crumbling skull rule](https://en.wikipedia.org/wiki/Crumbling_skull_rule) - a well-established legal doctrine used in some tort law systems.
 It holds that where a plaintiff had a condition or injury that predates the tort and would have naturally deteriorated or worsened over time (e.g. a crumbling skull), the defendant is not responsible to the degree that the condition or injury would have naturally worsened over time.